 - •• The apostle Paul was recounting the incident where a man named Ananias was singled out by God and sent to Paul (then Saul of Tarsus) to heal Saul’s blindness.
 And that he did!

 •• What more do we know about Ananias?
 Was he a great preacher? an elder or other church leader?
-No. What we know of him is simply that he was a devout, respected disciple of the Lord (Acts 9:10 with 22:12).
+None of that is recorded in Scripture.
+What we do know of him is simply that he was a devout, respected disciple of the Lord (Acts 9:10 with 22:12).
 No more is said of Ananias.
 Yet he was used by God to heal a future apostle’s blindness.
 How interesting — an apostle-to-be healed by the ministry of a disciple.
 But we modern believers tend to get it all backwards.
-We expect the apostles and other “spiritual giants” to do the remarkable ministry, while the other followers of the Lord remain humbly on the sidelines.
+We expect the apostles and other “spiritual giants” to do the remarkable ministry, while the "normal people" remain humbly on the sidelines.

 •• That has never been God’s plan.
 God from the outset has chosen many ordinary, everyday, common people — even supposedly “ignorant” people — to do His work on earth.
 Moses came from tending sheep in the desert to lead Israel out of Egypt.
 Daniel came out of slavery and captivity in Babylon to become the godly assistant to the king of Babylon.
 The apostles Peter and John had previously been fishermen on the Sea of Galilee.
 Similar examples of ordinary people doing extraordinary things for God abound in the Bible.
 How can this be?
 The next Scripture portion explains it.